nianswe/photoblog/README.md

 View Photos: The page is only available to authenticated users and displays all images/photos with information, description, publisher and publish date.
 A user cannot access this page unless they are registered and logged in.

 Upload Photo: The page is only available to authenticated users.
-You can upload a single image/photo by clicking the Choose file file picker button, you should describe the image in Caption field, set the stus to Published or Draft, and set the Pubstatus/Publish status to shared if the image shuld be available on the photo colection on the hom page, of pubstatus is set to Private the image is only available for authenticated/logged in users.
+You can upload a single image/photo by clicking the Choose file picker button, you should describe the image in Caption field, set the status to Published or Draft, and set the Pubstatus/Publish status to shared if the image should be available on the photo collection on the home page, of pubstatus is set to Private the image is only available for authenticated/logged in users.

 Upload Multiple Photos: The page is only available to authenticated users.
-This page is simular at the Upload Photo but you can upload multiple photos at the same time by clicking the Choose file file picker button, you should describe the image in Caption field, set the stus to Published or Draft, and set the Pubstatus/Publish status to shared if the image shuld be available on the photo colection on the hom page, of pubstatus is set to Private the image is only available for authenticated/logged in users.
+This page is similar at the Upload Photo but you can upload multiple photos at the same time by clicking the Choose file picker button, you should describe the image in Caption field, set the status to Published or Draft, and set the Pubstatus/Publish status to shared if the image should be available on the photo collection on the home page, of pubstatus is set to Private the image is only available for authenticated/logged in users.

 # Wireframes